igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 Packet reordering can produce spurious edges in the square signal.
 To address this, the observer should look for packets with the current Q bit value up to X packets past the first packet with a reverse Q bit value.
-The value of X, a "Marking Block Threshold", should be less than `N/2` and, in practice, can be set to `N/2-1`.
+The value of X, a "Marking Block Threshold", should be less than `N/2`.

 ## L Bit -- Loss Event Bit {#lossbit}

 The Loss Event bit uses an Unreported Loss counter maintained by the protocol that implements the marking mechanism.
 To use the Loss Event bit, the protocol must allow the sender to identify lost packets.
-This is true of protocols such as TCP, SCTP, and QUIC and is not true of protocols such as UDP and IP/IPv6.
+This is true of protocols such as QUIC, partially true for TCP and SCTP (ACK losses not detected) and is not true of protocols such as UDP and IP/IPv6.

 The Unreported Loss counter is initialized to 0, and L bit of every outgoing packet indicates whether the Unreported Loss counter is positive (L=1 if the